bitbrain/beehave/docs/manual/debugging.md

 ![how-to-debug](../assets/how-to-debug.png)

-> 💡 Please note that your game must be running and your scene must contain a valid behavior tree for the behavior tree to show up.
+> 💡 Please note that your game must be running, and your scene must contain a valid behavior tree for the behavior tree to show up.

+The debug view provides real-time information about the state of each node in the tree, as well as the overall status of the tree.
+This can be useful for identifying issues with your behavior tree logic or tracking down errors that may be causing unexpected behavior in your game.

-You can toggle between **vertical** and **horizontal** mode by clicking the button on the top of the debug view:
+You can toggle between **vertical** and **horizontal** mode by clicking the button at the top of the debug view:

 ![how-to-debug-horizontal](../assets/how-to-debug-horizontal.png)